nicolevgarduno/nicolevgarduno.github.io/_work/research-projects.md

 ### Waste Drone

-*Created a flying drone that uses object deetection to analyze waste around sidewalks and roadways to minimize littering.*
+*Created a flying drone that uses object detection to analyze waste around sidewalks and roadways to minimize littering.*

 Coded a Tello Drone using Python and a machine learning model which implemented object-detection in order to process video footage and detect trash items and trash type.